kapilash/ccs2cs/Manual.md

 ## Running
 ccs2cs works by
 + parses the ccs file
++ generating an file containing macro definitions and running a c-preprocessor on it and extracting the value of macros.
-+ generating a c file such that, when run, it provides ccs2cs all the values of relevant c macros.
++ generating a c file such that, when run, it provides ccs2cs all the values of relevant ccs constructs.
 + ccs2cs then invokes a c compiler (cl.exe on windows and clang on other operating systems) on the generated c code to generate an executable.
 + This executable is then run, and its output is parsed to finally create the C# file with values filled.